-On lock down, I have to admit, I spend a lot of my time thinking, reading, and practising ‘mindfulness’.
+On lock down, I have to admit, I spent a lot of my time thinking, reading, and practising ‘mindfulness’.
 When the mind and body are still, it is easier to try and understand what exactly mindfulness is.
 In my own mindfulness classes in everyday life, I lead exercises in ‘mindful breathing’, whilst at the same time wondering what really is at the core of mindfulness.

 Beyond our daily life there is a precious stillness that we have so ungraciously forgotten.
 In our ‘doing’ mode and the mad rush to achieve ‘economic growth’ together with our addiction to stimulation, we are missing something about what it means to be a human ‘being’.
 We are missing the present moment.
 The present moment is also associated with mindfulness, but is it actually mindfulness, or just a quality?

 Mindfulness as Non-Judging